19drops/19drops.github.io/source/_posts/2014-09-20-optionally-no-nulls.markdown

 ---

-One of the new features incorporated into Java 8 is ** Optional **, representing the possibility that a concept can not have value, and its clearest application is when applied to the value returned by a method or function.
+One of the new features incorporated into Java 8 is ** Optional **, representing the possibility that a concept may not have value, and its clearest application is when applied to the value returned by a method or function.

 ``` java